bfast2/geeBfastMonitor/README.md

 geeBFASTmonitor is a reimplementation of R bfastmonitor with only some slight variations.

 # BFASTmonitor
-bfastmonitor is a variation of bfast for monitoring purposes.
-Since geeMonitor is mostly a reimplementation, the [original documentation](https://www.rdocumentation.org/packages/bfast/versions/1.5.7/topics/bfastmonitor) is still relevant.
+BFASTmonitor is a variation of bfast for monitoring purposes.
+Since geeBFASTmonitor is mostly a reimplementation, the [original documentation](https://www.rdocumentation.org/packages/bfast/versions/1.5.7/topics/bfastmonitor) is still relevant.

 # Running geeBFASTmonitor